There are some ideas floating around about heel pain, which need to be cleared up.

 Does a heel spur cause heel pain and need to be surgically removed?
 No

 Surgery for heel pain is usually not necessary.
 Even if there is a large spur on the x-ray, there is no need to remove the spur.
-The spur is not the problem, it is the plantar fascia and the muscles inserting into the heel, (and sometimes a nerve on the bottom of the heel) so this is where the attention needs to be directed.
+The spur is not the problem, it is the plantar fascia and the muscles inserting into the heel, (and sometimes a nerve on the bottom of the heel) that are the cause of pain, so this is where the attention needs to be directed.

-People live with plantar fasciitis for years and they have not found a solution to their problem.
+Many people live with plantar fasciitis for years and they have not found a solution to their problem.
 This does not mean it is incurable.
 It usually means that the real cause of the problem has never been identified and addressed.
 Once the problem is properly identified, treatment for the condition is usually effective.
-One way or another the pain can usually be eliminated.
-If you have had Plantar Fasciitis or even chronic heel pain, there is a very good probability that you can be helped.
+If you have Plantar Fasciitis, the most common form of heel pain, or long lasting heel pain, there is a very good chance that you can be helped.

 Custom orthotics, over the counter arch supports, or insoles can help heel pain, right?
 Sometimes YES

-Some people have had surgery for their heel pain because regular orthotics were not working.
-Because of this, we can say that not all insoles and orthotics will work for heel pain.
+Not all insoles and orthotics will work for heel pain.
 Most of the time, they do not actually fix the problem.
-They just support the foot, but really do not have an effect on the function of the plantar fascia which is the cause of most heel pain.
+They just support the foot, some less, others more, but do not stretch the plantar fascia, which is the cause of most heel pain.
 Custom orthotics will not necessarily do a better job, it just depends on how the orthotic prescription was made, which determines the benefit, not necessarily how much money you paid for them.
-You do not necessarily get what you pay for with orthotics and arch supports, sometimes you get just a lot of whistles and bells
+More expensive does not necessarily mean better when it comes to orthotics and insoles.

-The Cluffy Lux Step is specifically designed to address the root cause of most heel pain and fix the problem.
+Cluffy insoles are specifically designed to address the root cause of most heel pain and fix the problem.
 You do not need to keep putting a pad or bandage on the same old problem, the rest of your life.
-We take a much different approach with addressing the function of the big toe, and the underlining biomechanical movement that is necessary, to eliminate pain.
+We take a much different approach with addressing the function of the big toe, and the underlying biomechanical movement that is necessary, to eliminate pain.

-Trauma is usually not the reason for Plantar Fasciitis.
+Trauma is usually not the reason for Plantar Fasciitis, the most common form of heel pain.
 The condition is usually caused by repetitive damage from the way you are walking.
 Abnormal foot position and function are usually not noticed before there is pain.
-If you know what a normal walking pattern is, you will start to notice people walking abnormally all the time.
-Most people do not walk normally.
+Once you know what a normal walking pattern is, you will start to notice people walking abnormally all the time.

 The first time most people realize they have a problem is when pain develops.
 Believe me when I say that heel pain will get your attention quickly.
 You can hardly walk on the heel when the heel pain occurs.
 It is like an emergency, but this emergency has usually been developing for many months or years.
-This problem has been brewing for a while.
 Fortunately, the problem with heel pain is usually fairly simple to identify and therefore not that complicated to resolve.
 It is just a question of doing the right thing to get the resolution.
 Start there and add other things to deal with the pain.
 There are many proposed solutions, but only a few really deal with the root cause, and that is what you need to have.
-Since you are reading this blog, you have discovered the Cluffy Lux Step which is the correct solution to your problem.
+Since you are reading this blog, you have discovered the Cluffy insole which is the correct solution to your problem.

 The Ultimate Solution to Plantar Fasciitis